OSGeo/grass-website/content/download/data.en.md

 ### <a name="NorthCarolinaDataset"></a> North Carolina dataset

-This dataset is a modern package of geospatial data from the state of North Carolina, USA.
+This dataset is a modern package of geospatial data from the state of North Carolina (NC), USA.
 It offers raster, vector, LiDAR and satellite data.
 Most of the examples in the module <a href="../../learn/manuals">manuals</a> are written with this dataset.
 Furthermore, the
 <a href="/grass-devel/manuals/libpython/gunittest_testing.html">testsuite</a> operates with this dataset.
 The description, list of maps, and a quick usage tutorial are available <a href="https://www.grassbook.org/wp-content/uploads/grasslocations/nc_spm_08_contents.html">here</a>.